Here Are My Go-To AI Tools

 🎁Free:

-Claude 3.7 Sonnet [NEW - replacing 3.5] for brainstorming and creative work.
-Claude has a “fresh” conversational feel and tends to come up with unconventional ideas.
-The Artifacts feature is fantastic for working on a project side-by-side with Claude.
+Claude 4.5 Sonnet for brainstorming and creative work.
+Claude has a “fresh” conversational feel and tends to suggest unconventional ideas.
+Artifacts are fantastic and now let you build AI-powered apps.
 The only downside is the strict message limit for free accounts.

-Gemini 2.5 Pro Experimental (via Google AI Studio) [NEW - replacing 2.0] for working with big documents or files.
-Gemini’s massive token window and ability to natively process audio and video make it a beast for dealing with long inputs in multiple formats.
-It’s also my default “beta reader” when asking for draft feedback.
+Gemini 3 Pro (via Google AI Studio) [UPDATED - replaced 2.5] for working with big files.
+Gemini’s massive token window and native processing of audio and video make it a beast for handling long inputs in multiple formats.

 💵Paid: